 Before the Integration and System Test Plan can be considered approved, PEBA must approve that the test plan is properly designed to fully test the functions and features of the System, and that the expected results accurately reflect what would be expected from a successful test of the System.
 The Contractor will address, subject to the approval of PEBA, how converted legacy data and data generated by the new design will be used in Integration and System Testing.

 The Contractor will fully test all software that is proposed to ensure that it meets the Project requirements and to demonstrate the functionality and performance characteristics before the start of User Acceptance Testing.
 The system tests will actively use all the functions, test all interfaces, process all types of input, and produce all reports, correspondence, and notices.
 The Contractor will include additional types of cases and transactions in the test, as specified by PEBA.
+PEBA will be responsible for the coordination of interface testing with third parties.

 Integration Testing will be performed by the Contractor on each sequence of related or dependent modules and on converted data from existing legacy systems.
 Any sequence of modules which will be run concurrently or consecutively (module called subroutines or additional modules) to produce an output or a result will require integration testing.
 Full sets of test data and test plans will be produced by the Contractor which will completely test any conditions within the sequence.